 You can install Datadog agents on cluster nodes to send Datadog metrics to your Datadog account.
 The following notebook demonstrates how to install a Datadog agent on a cluster using a cluster-scoped init script.

-To install the Datadog agent on all clusters, use a global init script after testing the cluster-scoped init script.
+To install the Datadog agent on all clusters, manage the cluster-scoped init script using a cluster policy.

 Install Datadog agent init script notebook